I consistently hear people complain that eating healthy is just too expensive.

 Other than that, it’s just a matter of eating less food if you want to lose weight and more food if you want to gain weight.
 There’s nothing expensive about that unless you’re trying to bulk up on 4,000 calories a day.

-If your grocery bills are too high each month, here are three things you can do to cut back.
+If your grocery bills are too high each month, here are three ways I’ve found how to save money on healthy food.
 You’ll see that it doesn’t take much effort to find some big savings.

 Money Saving Tips: